cabforum/cabforum.org/content/posts/2024/2024-10-f2f63-seattle/forum/index.md

   * Not all CAs or Certificate Consumers are members of the NetSec WG
     * Do they have to be or do they fly blind?
 Is this acceptable?
 CAs do need to know when they're going to have to adopt a new set of NSRs
       * Not having all members in the NetSec WG, miss out on valuable input
-  * Working critiera for NetSec is that all certificate consumers can participate and this might have implications for participation and voting in ballots
+  * Working criteria for NetSec is that all certificate consumers can participate and this might have implications for participation and voting in ballots
 * Tim H - We would have to decide that the NSRs are required for all BRs
   * CA/BF experts are not NetSec experts
   * Is this even an IPR issue?
 We're talking about timelines.
 This is likely problem of our own creation and does not have IP issues